 2. Lots of Tourists

 Depending on where you reside in Florida, you’re going to encounter tourists during Flordia’s peak seasons.
 Tourism is one of the strongest sectors of Florida’s economy.
 In 2018, Florida hit record numbers with over 68.9 million tourists visiting the Sunshine State between January and June.

-Of course, not every city in Florida is hot spot for tourists and spring breakers.
+Of course, not every city in Florida is a hot spot for tourists and spring breakers.
 Miami, Orlando, Key West, and Fort Lauderdale bring in the most visitors.
-If you’re looking for peace and quiet, there are plenty of small communities that don’t see the types of tourist traffic other areas do.
+If you’re moving to Tampa, there are plenty of small communities that don’t see the types of tourist traffic other areas do.

 3. Wet, Humid, and Flat Land